My Guide To 150+ Sustainable Fashion Brands

-It’s time.
-As my final post for 2020, it’s time for my bumper guide to the best sustainable fashion brands in the UK!
-After six years of writing, and hundreds of posts, I’ve condensed all my favourite fashion brands into this massive list for you to explore…
+It’s time!
+It’s time for my bumper guide to the best sustainable fashion brands in the UK!
+After years of writing, and hundreds of posts, I’ve condensed all my favourite fashion brands into this massive list for you to explore…

 This guide is the antidote to my guide to fast fashion, which came out in the middle of this year.
 I had been getting so frustrated by the lack of transparency, ethical working conditions, and sustainable practices, despite a huge surge in greenwashing campaigns.
 This list will hopefully help you to steer away from those brands, or at the very list, give you something to compare mainstream brands to.